2015 — CT/US

 Jim Poyner Paradigm

-I describe myself at this point as a "flay" judge.
-I flow a round but I do not base my decision solely on flow.
-If a team misses a response to a point, I don't penalize that team if the drop concerned a contention that either proves unimportant in the debate or is not extended with weighting.
+I describe myself as a "flay" judge.
+I flow a round but I rarely base my decision solely on flow.
+If a team misses a response to a point, I don't penalize that team if the drop concerned a contention that either proves unimportant in the debate or is not extended with weighing.
 I have come to appreciate summaries and final focuses that are similar, that both weigh a team's contentions as well as cover key attacks.
 I like to hear clear links of evidence to contentions and logical impacts, not just a firehose of data.
 I prefer hard facts over opinion whenever possible, actual examples over speculation about the future.

 When calling cards, avoid distracting "dumps" aimed at preoccupying the other side and preventing them from prepping.
 In recent tournaments I have seen a rise in the inability of a team to produce a requested card QUICKLY.
 I will give you a couple of minutes at most then we will move on and your evidence likely will be dropped from the flow.
 The point is to have your key cards at the ready, preferably in PDF form.
 I have also seen a recent increase in badly misconstrued data or horrifically out of date data.
 The rules say full citation plus the date must be given.
 If you get caught taking key evidence out of context, you're probably going to lose.
 If you can't produce evidence that you hinge your entire argument on, you will definitely lose.

 The bottom line is: Use your well-organized data and logic to win the debate, not cynical tactics aimed at distraction or clock dominance.